-Alice Waters started the farm to table movement with her restaurant, Chez Panisse in Berkley, CA. This cookbook is a great gift for someone who wants to learn some cooking techniques, using seasonal ingredients.
-This cookbook is a step beyond teaching the basics.
+Alice Waters started the farm to table movement with her restaurant, Chez Panisse in Berkeley, CA. This cookbook is a great gift for someone who wants to learn some simple cooking techniques using seasonal ingredients.
+It goes a few steps beyond teaching the basics.

 Sunday Suppers at Lucques – by Suzanne Goin

 There are some incredible recipes in this book.
 I love the way it’s organized too; by season with different menus for each season.
 Goin shares her love of food and cooking with the seasons.
 The recipe for sweet corn, green cabbage, and bacon is a favorite with my family.
 So is the herb roast pork Loin with mustard breadcrumbs.